straw-hat-team/adr/src/adrs/4761776210/README.md

 - **No owner field by default.** Resources carry `parent`.
 A schema **SHOULD NOT** add an `owner` merely to make ownership look explicit.
-- **The answer lives with the place.** Who answers for a place is authorization data, resolved in the authorization system exactly like membership, never stored in the tree; rule 1 leaves places as bare ids for exactly this reason.
+- **The answer lives with the node.** Who answers for a node is authorization data, resolved in the authorization system exactly like membership, never stored in the tree; rule 1 leaves nodes as bare ids for exactly this reason.
 - **Resolution walks up**, in the mood of rule 4: the nearest ancestor with an accountable principal wins, and the tenant root always has one.